Products of extended binomial coefficients and their partial factorizations: Proof method for the main result: Auxiliary theorems

 The main part of the paper determines the asymptotics of two nonnegative arithmetic functions $\oA(n,x)$ and $\oB(n,x)$, from which we obtain asymptotics for $\log \oH(n,x)$ via \eqref{eqn:oHABx}.
-Individual radix statistics have previously been extensively studied holding the radix base $b$ fixed and varying $n$, see Section \ref{sec:15}.
+Most previous work on individual radix statistics have studied holding the radix base $b$ fixed and varying $n$, reviewed in Section \ref{sec:231}.
 But here the radix sums $\oA(n,x)$ and $\oB(n,x)$ hold $n$ fixed and vary the radix base $b$.

-The analytic details are more involved than those of \cite{DL:20}.
-On the one hand many sums over all $2\le b \le n$ are easier to handle than sums over primes in \cite{DL:20}, and the Riemann hypothesis is not needed.
-However the limit functions become more complicated. and are sums of discontinuous functions which combine into continuous limit functions.